TANF-Comtech/PFB-Nextjs/README.md

 - [`Apollo`]((https://www.apollographql.com/docs/react/))
 - [Prismic.io](https://peopleforbikes.prismic.io/)

+## Environmental Variables

+All environmental variables are supposed to be stored in `.env.local`.
+By default, they will be made available to the Node.js application powering the static site generation.
+Read more about [Next.js Environmental Variables](https://nextjs.org/docs/basic-features/environment-variables).

 ## Site Structure

 Next.js has some key files and folders that contain set up that is important for the functionality of this site: